byrongomezjr/byrongomezjr/README.md

 I love implementing responsiveness and clean design to personal projects such as mobile and web apps that live on the internet;

-My interests range from Software to Data Engineering as well as Machine Learning & Generative AI.
+My interests range from Software to Data & Cloud Engineering as well as AI & Machine Learning.

 I am open to collaborate with current CS students & Software Engineers alike.